 Mr. Isaac A. Montague was appointed keeper at an annual salary of $350.

-In 1951, the original Whitehead Lighthouse was struck by lightning and burned to the ground, and the present lighthouse was apparently built as a replacement shortly thereafter.
-Keeper Douglas Gallagher died of injuries received from an explosion at the station in March 1964.
+Life was lost on the island a decade after the lightning strike.
+Keeper Douglas Gallagher died of injuries received from an explosion at the station in February 1964.
 He was fifty-four at the time of the accident.

-When the station’s final keepers, Douglas Gallagher and Reg Smith, were removed from the island in June 1986, they left behind the square tower with attached one-story building, a square two-story dwelling, a keeper’s bungalow, and a storage shed.
+When the station’s final keepers, Reg Smith and Walter Goodwin, were removed from the island in June 1986, they left behind the square tower with attached one-story building, a square two-story dwelling, a keeper’s bungalow, and a storage shed.
 Arnold D’Eon purchased the bungalow, put it on a barge, and towed it up to Pubnico Harbour.
 All the other remaining structures on the island, besides the lighthouse, were torn down.